miguelibero/darmok/README.md

 Some philosofical decisions (could be controversial)
 * use modern C++ (20) patterns where possible
-* no game editor, will use external tools (blender, ldtk, etc...)
 * use as much stl as possible (need to look into memory management at some point)
 * no naked pointers
 * throw exceptions for error handling